GautamGupta/bb-legacy-plugins/bb-attachments/trunk/readme.txt

 * 0.2.6 bug fix for handling encoding during feeds (encode self, not entire post text)
 * 0.2.7 allow custom table name for multiple installs in same db, don't use temp area for testing - move to main area and destroy if bad, fixes open_basedir and some safe mode problems
+* 0.2.8 security fix for filenames in bb-attachments-init.php : Everyone should update that file which will not affect your settings

 == To Do ==